 17. Meet a giant Buddha at Syobo-Ji Temple

-Built over 38 years to reach heights of 13.7 meters, the Gifu Great Buddha is an important cultural property.
+Built over 38 years to reach heights of 13.7 meters, the Gifu Great Buddha is an important cultural asset.
 Visit for the spiritual atmosphere and wonderful architecture that houses the massive Buddha!

 18. Extraordinary nature sights at Gifu castle